Damon-Martin/ZephyrRTC-Final-Year-Project/README.md

 Web Version is made using

-To Run
+To Run: Run start all bash script

-Web Version: npm start

-docker build . -t mdamon957/zepher_web

-Note When Running rememember to port map
+./start-all.sh (Mac OS)

 ## References